 Orcas and whales

-Killer whales can be seen in southeast Alaska between early May and early June, with whales more sporadically spotted in June through September.
-They can be seen in Resurrection Bay, near Seward, and throughout Southeast Alaska, with the enormous abundance found near Juneau and Ketchikan.
+Initially, Killer whales are observable in southeast Alaska from early May to early June, with sightings being more sporadic from June through September.
+They can be encountered in Resurrection Bay near Seward and across Southeast Alaska, with the highest concentration found near Juneau and Ketchikan.

-Firstly, in the Kenai Fjords National Park region, Humpback, orca (killer whale), fin whale, and gray whale are the most commonly sighted species.
-However, for the lucky adventurers, blue, sperm, and minke whales can also appear in other regions of Alaska.
+In the second instance, Alaska is home to various whale species that either reside in or migrate through its coastal waters.
+Specifically, in the Kenai Fjords National Park region, Humpback, orca (killer whale), fin whale, and gray whale are frequently sighted.
+However, fortunate explorers might also catch a glimpse of blue, sperm, and minke whales in other parts of Alaska.

 Whales can be seen throughout Alaska’s coastal waters—from the Gulf of Alaska in the south to the eastern Bering Sea and the northern Beaufort Sea.
 This is especially true during the prime summer season.